-Is process standardization the right strategy for LSP's?
+process standardization the right strategy for Language Services Providers?

-Customers require more and more a level of specialization and customization from their localization vendors.
-This means that it is often not enough for LSP’s to offer a solid service, they need to be able to adapt that service to fit the specific needs of their customers.
-Of course, at the lowest possible cost…
+More and more, customers require a level of specialization and customization from their localization vendors.
+This means that it is often not enough for LSPs to offer a solid service – they need to be able to adapt that service to fit the specific needs of their customers.
+Of course, at the lowest possible cost.

-This poses a problem for LSP’s.
-I’ve worked with more buyers than I can count over the course of my career and I cannot think of any two of them that did things the same way.
-Sure, there are some similarities to be found, but for the most part everybody has their own way of doing things.
+This poses a problem for LSPs.
+We’ve worked with more buyers than we can count over the course of our collective careers and we cannot honestly think of any two buyers that did things the same way.
+Sure, there are some similarities to be found, but for the most part, everybody has their own way of doing things.
 Even two different teams using the exact same CAT tool may use the available features in ways that would be unrecognizable to each other because they are dealing with different requirements, goals, budgets, stakeholders, and constraints.

-If you work for an LSP, I don’t need to tell you.
-It’s the wild west out there, people!
+If you work for an LSP, we don’t need to tell you – it’s the wild west out there, people!

 Vendors adapt to fit the needs of their clients.
 It’s impossible for an LSP to have a single set process.
-An LSP project manager working with 10 different clients may have to mange 10 different processes.
-Maybe even more, if some of those clients have different teams internally that do things differently.
+An LSP project manager working with 10 different clients may have to manage 10 different processes.
+Managing different processes becomes even more of a challenge for the LSP project manager if some clients have different internal teams that do things differently.

 The same old case for standardization

-LSP’s spend so much time seeking to improve efficiency through standardization that we have almost forgotten what this means.
-Indeed, even just typing the words “improve efficiency through standardization”, I think I threw up a little in my mouth.
+LSPs spend so much time seeking to improve efficiency through standardization that we have almost forgotten what this means.
+Indeed, even just typing the words improve efficiency through standardization, you may have thrown up a little in your mouth.
+We apologize.
 It is a tired concept, a cliché.
-However, just because it is cliche, doesn’t mean there aren’t some real benefits.
-There are also some considerable drawbacks, though.
+However, just because it is cliché doesn’t mean there aren’t some real benefits because there are, but along with those benefits are some considerable drawbacks.